 Built in 1983, by McDermott Shipyard of Amelia, Louisiana (hull #274) as the Jaramac 63 for the J. Ray McDermott Company of Houston, Texas.

-She was later acquired by Tidewater Marine of New Orleans, Louisiana.
-Under their tug operations subsidiary Twenty Grand Offshore where she was as renamed the Mac Tide 63.
+In 1993, the tug was acquired by the Tidewater Marine subsidiary Twenty Grand Offshore of New Orleans, Louisiana.
+Where she was renamed as the Mac Tide 63.

 In 2013, Hornbeck Offshore Transportation's tug division was acquired by Genesis Energy of Houston, Texas.
 Where the tug retained her name.